The biggest mistake runners make is to underestimate the value of a top quality pair of running socks.

 We can also reassure you that that's still the case if you chuck them on the floor and forget about them until your next run ‚Äď and trust us, we‚Äôve checked on that front.

-If the idea of re-using your running socks doesn‚Äôt appeal, the odour-control properties in the Hilly Marathon Fresh are of benefit in that there‚Äôs no unpleasant stench after a run ‚Äď a particular bonus if you finish that run in the company of others.
+If the idea of re-using your running socks doesn‚Äôt appeal, the odour-control properties in the Hilly Marathon Fresh are still of benefit in that there‚Äôs no unpleasant stench after a run ‚Äď a particular bonus if you finish that run in the company of others.

 The Polygiene-treated fabric also doesn‚Äôt lose its odour-resistance over time, no matter how often you stick these socks in the wash.